ScholasticaQue/Bakanae-Effector-Analysis/README.md

 **4. Comparative Genomics:** Clustered presence/absence analysis across 13 global isolates.

-## Evolutionary & Spatial Diffusion Analysis
+## Evolutionary & Phylogeographic Diffusion Modeling

 To investigate the global movement and evolutionary history of *Fusarium fujikuroi*, a phylogeographic reconstruction framework was implemented as outlined below.